Project Introduction

 Question for analysis: What was the Yearly Debt Percentage Increase for each year compared to the previous year?

-Formula for pulling in the Total Public Debt Outstanding value by date lookup in the Record Date column in the cleaned data sheet:
+Formula for pulling in the Total Public Debt Outstanding value by date lookup in the Record Date

 =XLOOKUP(C9,'Cleaned Data'!A:A, 'Cleaned Data'!D:D)

 While debt is likely to continually increase, there’s also a chance the highest debt value each year happens sometime earlier in the year.
-I’ll choose to go with the final reported date’s debt value for consistency.
+I’ll go with the final reported date’s debt value for consistency.
 Depending on the needs of a report, perhaps it would be more interesting to look at the highest overall value per year instead of using the final reported data (often in late December).
 I’ve added some conditional highlighting to showcase the few data points with discrepancies.

 Conditional formatting to highlight values that do not match: